Best Android Emulators for iOS Gaming (2025 Comparison)

 - Set emulator resolution to 1280x720 and cap fps to 30 or 45.

-- Keep snapshots of working emulator configs for quick rollback.
+- Keep snapshots of working emulator configs for quick rollback after updates.

 Category 3: Signed IPA Runtimes